 YES sometimes plastic bottles as weights.

-Once you have a visual confirmed by the aroma remove all plant material, and screen the liquid through a fine muslin cloth or cotton into the second clean vessel to remove any tiny pieces of indigo debris.
+Once you have a visual confirmed by the aroma remove all plant material, and screen the liquid through a fine muslin cloth, filter bag or cotton into the second clean vessel to remove any tiny pieces of indigo debris and tiny wildlife. ( sad but it happens)

 Step 2.